TimMangan/App-Info/Templates/Template_ReadMe.md

 # App-Info Document Template (replace this with your application name)

-When you add a new app into this repository, you will need to do the following:
-* Create a folder for the app (possibly under a folder for the vendor if they have multiple apps).
-* Create a ReadMe.md file for the app from this template file.
-* Create an InstallConfigure.md file from that template.
-* Create a Testing.md file from that template.
-* Create one or more Packaging-XXX.md files documenting how you packaged that app and the test results.
-Test Results are also summarized in the ReadMe.md file for the app.
-* Upload a logo file into the media/AppIcons folder.
-This should be a 44x44bit png file.

-The purpose of the App ReadMe file is to be the initial page viewed when someone looks for information on this application.
-It defines:
-* The vendor, app, and version, along with a link to the vendor website.
-* The types of installers available from the vendor.
-* Whether the app stores configuration in file or registry, or may be configured externally.
-* A summary of the results from any technology-specific repackage testing that was done (each reported result needs a separate Packaging-XXX file).

 Please remove the boiler plate at and above this line, then edit the example below.
 _____